LIF Financial Services Risk + Compliance Symposium NYC 2026

 WELCOME AND OPENING REMARKS

-• Generative AI and the financial services sector: Drivers + trends, use cases, and emerging compliance considerations
+• Generative AI and the financial services sector: Drivers + trends, use cases, and emerging risk and compliance considerations

 • Regulatory recalibration vs. global fragmentation